 PMR represents the minimum capital requirement, also referred to as the initial capital requirement.
 This is determined based on permissions for the type of investment activities undertaken.
 Initial capital is set at £75k (for firms which provide execution, portfolio management, advisory services with no permission to hold client money or securities), £150k (with any other MIFID activity including operating a multilateral trading facility), or £750k (who deal on own account or provide underwriting).

-CTREP does not trade on own account nor operate a multilateral trading facility and is not subject to £750k initial capital requirement but has permission to hold client money or client assets in the course of MIFID business, therefore subject to £150k permanent minimum capital requirement.
+CTREP does not trade on own account nor operate a multilateral trading facility and is therefore not subject to £150k or £750k initial capital requirement.

 5.2 Fixed Overheads Requirement